breuerfelix/breuerfelix.github.io/_posts/18-04-17-async-tcp.md

   - /projects/async-tcp
 ---

-I wanted to program a server which can handle alot of clients at the same time just like [MMORPG](https://de.wikipedia.org/wiki/Massively_Multiplayer_Online_Role-Playing_Game)-Servers do.
+I wanted to program a server that can handle many clients at the same time, just like [MMORPG](https://de.wikipedia.org/wiki/Massively_Multiplayer_Online_Role-Playing_Game) servers do.

-Many Languages are capable of doing this, but most of them are optimized for Web-Servers.
+Many languages are capable of doing this, but most of them are optimized for web servers.
 Another important aspect is the amount of data being sent over the stream.
-There shouldn't be any limit for the package size.
+There shouldn't be any limit to the packet size.

 ## Code

 Enough talking.
-Here are the complete codeblocks for each client- and serverside.
+Here are the complete code blocks for both the client and server sides.
-I implemented a little bit more code than above in the tutorial, but everything should be well explained in the comments.
+I implemented a bit more code than in the tutorial above, but everything should be well explained in the comments.
 Feel free to use this code and maybe program your own little MMORPG software.

 [Click here](https://github.com/breuerfelix/Async-Socket-TCP) to see the GitHub repository.